hhirsch/abook/README.md

 A classic adress book for the command line.

 Originally created by [JH](jheinonen@users.sourceforge.net).
-And this fork is maintained by Henry Hirsch.

 ## SourceForge Page
 - The original repo can be found at http://abook.sourceforge.net/